venudayyam/SMART-INPUT-LIBRARY/README.md

 # SMART-INPUT-LIBRARY

-C Library to perform operations on input streams with data validation and robust error check <br>
+C Library to perform operations on input streams with data validation and robust error check[(review on Stack Exchange)](https://codereview.stackexchange.com/questions/162349/c-library-for-standard-input-operations-with-data-validation-and-error-check/) <br>
-The library is written in c programming by @venudayyam (binary_10) reviewed on [code-review - stackexchange](https://codereview.stackexchange.com/questions/162349/c-library-for-standard-input-operations-with-data-validation-and-error-check/)

 The library contain two sets of subroutines one of which operate on the stream passed as an argument 'stream' and the other set operate  directly on standard input stream (stdin).